NiklasRosenstein/slap/docs/content/glossary.md

 project for two or more sub-projects.
 This configuration represents a mono-repository where multiple projects are stored and versioned together.

+Slam understands most details about a project through a {@pylink slam.plugins.ProjectHandlerPlugin}.
+It comes with a default implementation that supports Poetry and Flit Python projects.

 ## Repository

 A repository is a directory that contains one or more projects.
 For singular projects, the repository directory